Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 ## Robot Overview

-Our vehicle is a four-wheeled autonomous robot built entirely from LEGO Mindstorms EV3 components.
-It uses three ultrasonic sensors for navigation, a large motor for drive, and a medium motor for Ackermann steering.
+Our vehicle is a robot built entirely from LEGO Mindstorms EV3 components.
+It uses three ultrasonic sensors for object detection, and a large and medium motor for Ackerman steering and drive.
 Below are its physical dimensions in its final configuration.

 | Specification | Value |
 |---|---|